High-Performance Simulations of Higher Representations of Wilson Fermions: Observables

 with

+with $K_{\mu}(x)$ as defined in Eq.~\ref{eq:adjacentstaples}.
 An illustration of the terms contributing to this type of smearing can be found in Fig.~\ref{fig:stoutsm}.
 Since the smearing of the links is applied by multiplication with another $SU(N)$ matrix, this smearing is, by definition, gauge covariant.